 Strategies for Preventing Alzheimer's Disease

 Recent studies have shown that sound waves may positively impact Alzheimer's disease prevention.
-This exciting discovery could revolutionize the way we approach dementia treatment and give hope to millions of people around the world.
+This exciting discovery could change how we treat dementia.
+It may bring hope to millions of people worldwide.

 Short Summary of Potentially Modifiable Risk Factors